-Vettel wins Bahrain GP, Raikkonen’s car hits mechanic
+Vettel wins Bahrain, Raikkonen’s car breaks mechanic’s leg

 - Report: Seahawks went to scout Josh Allen, and Russell Wilson's camp wants to know why

-- Five-run eighth inning ices it as Mariners' bats heat up for big win over Twins VIEW

-“I was seeing red,” he said.
+No driver has won the opening two races and then failed to win the title since Keke Rosberg in 1982.

+Bottas, who is fighting to get a new contract for next year, proved a point after a disappointing eighth place in Melbourne.

 “I knew there would be a chance at the end.
-But it wasn’t quite enough.”
+But it wasn’t quite enough,” Bottas said.
+“Being second with such a close margin is extremely disappointing.”

+Red Bull had an awful race, with Ricciardo and Verstappen retiring within six laps.
+In an ironic twist, Red Bull’s feeder team Toro Rosso had arguably the result of the day — with French driver Pierre Gasly driving superbly to finish a career-best fourth.

-Hamilton was gifted a podium spot after Ferrari botched Kimi Raikkonen’s second tire change.
-A rear wheel was not fitted properly and, in his haste to get back into the race, Raikkonen’s car hit a team mechanic.
-Ferrari said the mechanic was taken to the hospital for treatment with a broken leg.
+Ferrari totally botched Raikkonen’s second tire change.
+A rear wheel was not fitted properly and, in his haste to get back into the race, Raikkonen’s car ran over and broke a mechanic’s left leg.

-Vettel made it two straight F1 wins after victory at the season-opening Australian GP two weeks ago, sealing his 49th career win on his 200th race start.

 “A bit sad because one of our mechanics got injured,” Vettel said.
 “A mixed day overall.”

-But it was determined and astute defending from Vettel, who drove just like a four-time F1 champion.
-He was under serious pressure from the faster car of Bottas, who was on better tires, but did not crack.

-Vettel whooped with joy as he crossed the finish line, although his team’s celebrations were more low-key than usual following the mechanic’s hospitalization.

-Raikkonen came in for his second tire change of the race after 36 of 57 laps of the 5.4-kilometer (3.3-mile) desert circuit, but the left rear tire was not secured properly.
-Raikkonen was given the green light to go but it was an unsafe release and, as he pulled away, he hit one of the mechanics.
+Raikkonen came in for his second change after 36 of 57 laps of the 5.4-kilometer (3.3-mile) desert circuit.
+He was given the green light to go despite work still continuing on the rear left tire.
+As the Ferrari driver pulled away, the tire hit the leg of one of the mechanics, knocking him to the ground.
 The team said the mechanic, named only as Francesco, had sustained a shinbone and fibula fracture.

 Raikkonen’s car came to a halt a few meters later and he took off the steering wheel and dejectedly threw it into the cockpit.
 As he walked back through the team garage, the Finnish driver swiped away a water bottle in frustration.